JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 #### Important convention

-It is to be understood that the columns of the table `X` correspond to features and the rows to observations.
+It is to be understood that the columns of table `X` correspond to features and the rows to observations.
 So, for example, the predict method for a linear regression model might look like `predict(model, w, Xnew) = MMI.matrix(Xnew)*w`, where `w` is the vector of learned